 However whilst that was in the making I looked at option 2.
 I could ship the bike home and repair it.
-I could rent a van put the bike in it and get it home.
+I could rent a van, put the bike in it and get it home.
 I searched for van hire but there were none available in my area.
 The nearest would be Hertz and they want £1000 to take a van one way to UK.
-Ok I’ll strip the bike put it in a hire car, rebuild it at Santander, drop the hire car in Santander, push it on the ferry, push it off the other side and get it collected from Portsmouth.
-I called Brittany Ferries.
-They were very helpful with the changing of dates should I need to, but you cannot push a bike on and off.
-It has to be on a recovery truck.
-The recovery truck want £600 from Santander to UK.
-Ok I’ll do a one way hire to France where a friend will store the bike until I can collect it.
-The hire car will be £700 one way.
-OK I will get a hire car drive it to France and return it to Algeciras, £400 plus fuel and four days.
-Ok I’ll get a man and a van to do it.
-It’s not easy finding a man and a van travelling to UK with an empty van anytime soon.
-Ok I’ll go on eBay.es and see what I can buy.
-Whoops of joy as I find a UK registered car for £350 with 3 days to run.
+OK I’ll strip the bike down, put it in a hire car, rebuild it in Santander, drop the hire care there, push it on the ferry, push it off in UK and get it collected from Portsmouth.
+I called Brittany Ferries who were very helpful with changing dates but pointed out you cannot push a bike on and off the ferry, it has to be on a recovery truck.
+The recovery truck want £600 for putting you on and taking you off the ferry.
+OK I’ll do a one way car hire to France where a friend can store the bike until I can get back for it.
+One way car hire is £700 or £400 if I return it plus fuel and a train ticket back.
+OK I’ll get a man and van to do it, however after searching for hours the internet has failed to locate one leaving anytime soon.
+OK I’ll go on eBay.es and see what I can buy.
+WHOOP joy of joys as I find a UK registered car for £350 with three days to go.
 It’s a Ford Focus with 56000miles and two owners.
-I call the dealer who is confident the car is in great shape and will remove it from eBay and sell it to me for £600.
-I can drive it home with the bike in the boot, sell the car back home and still have a holiday.
-Oh yes, the car is on the other side of Spain, still its an adventure, right?
-I book a train ticket £60, its 11 hours by train and then I hope to find a great little car, oh wait this is a bus ticket!
-OK 11 hours on a bus and then a clean little car with MOT and everything, it does have an MOT doesn’t it?
-No, and its not had either the UK one or Spanish equivelant for 2 years.
-I can’t risk that.
-OK I’ll put the bike on a train to France and then get home from there.
-Only you can no longer ferry a bike by train in Spain.
-OK I’ll buy a Spanish car and take it home.
-Spanish cars, even the bad ones, are hugely expensive.
-I need to eat.
-I walk to the local shop, passing the little bar and hearing English voices.
-I stop and introduce myself to Nick and his three mates.
-One is Spanish and a motorcycle mechanic, he loves the pictures but cannot help.
-Nick takes my number as he has contacts who may have UK cars for sale.
-Great, things are looking up.
-One of the others suggests a man in a van as they often return to UK empty.
-Back at my room I am trawling the web when I find, Jimbothescot.com the man with a van and an e-mail address.
-Email fired off its time to go to town and see what’s about.
+I call the dealer who will sell it to me for £600.
+I can take the bike home, sell the car and still have some time to myself.
+Oh yes the car is on the other side of Spain so I book a train, 11hrs setting off tonight, oh wait its a bus ticket.
+I call to confirm the car has a current MOT, it doesn’t, nor has it had either a UK one or Spanish equivalent for 3 years.
+OK I’ll put the bike on a train to France and make my way home from there, only you cannot put motorcycles on a train in Spain.
+I’ll buy a Spanish car, however they are all crazy money.
+I need to eat, I make my way to the local shops and on hearing English voices I stop at a bar and introduce myself to several guys.
+Nick and his mates love the pictures of the bikes desperate state and even have some suggestions, one of the guys is a mechanic here and will make enquiries.
+Nick has mates who are car dealers and may assist.
+Things are looking up.
+Having filled my face with cake and fizzy drinks I got back to the hotel and continued messing around on the net trying to resolve my issues.
+I fired off a few emails and then decided to head to town and see what I could sort out there.

 In the middle of all this stress and honestly quite low times my only little bit of fun is that the saddle adorning my room floor makes the cleaner jump every time she comes in.
 I’ve named it Shep, my fake pet.
 I’m so getting googly eyes and a nose for it.